 \Beginning in 1990, Commission staff have made a concentrated effort to actively screen accusations that are outside the Commission's authority prior to filing.
-This active screening process accounts for the apparent drop in accusation filings since 1989.
+This active screening process accounts for the apparent drop in accusation filings since 1989 published in prior annual reports.